Traveling to Morocco in June: Is it a good time to visit?

 Dress modestly, especially when visiting religious spots or traditional areas.
 Beautiful ladies, for your comfort, pack long skirts or dresses and avoid short, tight, and revealing clothes.

-Places to visit in June
+Best Places to Visit in Morocco in June

 Marrakech: Dive into the lively Jemaa el-Fnaa square, visit the Majorelle Garden, and check out the Bahia Palace.